 Neighbourhood forums are granted powers under the 2011 Localism Act to prepare a neighbourhood plan for their area.
 When completed, these plans are voted on at a local referendum.
 If supported by a majority of those voting, the policies in a neighbourhood plan become part of the statutory development plan for the area.
 Future planning decisions then have to be in accordance with these policies.

 The interim forum has worked hard to build relationships with the OPDC, and with the major developers who are already making big decisions about the long-term future of this part of London.
 But this does not mean that we agree with every policy in the emerging Local Plan.

 We want the existing communities at Old Oak to be integrated successfully in what will be a whole new part of London.
 We want the best examples of successful urban living across Europe to be followed.
-We want lessons to be learned from past unsuccessful regeneration projects in the UK.
+We also want lessons to be learned from past unsuccessful regeneration projects in the UK.